Pipelining GEMM with TMA#

 phase_tma ^= 1

-Try with your agent: With PIPE_DEPTH=2 and K_TILES=5, ask it to trace the main loop.
-For each k, list stage, the phase_tma and phase_mma values passed to the waits, and whether a new prefetch is issued.
-Where exactly does phase_tma flip, and why is there no prefetch for the last two iterations?
+Trace the pipeline: for PIPE_DEPTH=2 and K_TILES=5, trace the main loop.
+For each k, record stage, the phase_tma and phase_mma values passed to the waits, and whether the iteration issues another prefetch.
+Where does phase_tma flip, and why do the final two iterations issue no prefetch?

 Complete Kernel#

-The complete kernel keeps the Step 4 TMA load and store path verbatim, then wraps it in the staged buffers and phase logic we just described.
+The complete kernel retains the Step 4 TMA load and store path, then adds the staged buffers and phase logic described above.
 The imports are unchanged:

 import tvm